French court delays Daimler sales ban decision to Tuesday

-PARIS France's top administrative court said it would decide on Tuesday whether to suspend a government ban on the sale of some of Daimler's cars in France in a row over coolant fluid.
+PARIS France's top administrative court said it would delay until Tuesday a decision on Daimler's (DAIGn.DE) request for an injunction lifting a ban on the sale of certain Mercedes Benz cars in France.

-Daimler has asked the court for an injunction suspending the government's ban, arguing that the new refrigerant, known as R1234yf, poses a potential fire hazard.

-"The stakes are big," Jacques-Henri Stahl, president of the tribunal judging the case in the Council of State, told lawyers for Daimler and the French government during a two-hour hearing on Friday.
+"The stakes are big," Jacques-Henri Stahl, president of the tribunal judging the case at the Council of State, told lawyers for France and the German company during a two hour hearing on Friday.
 "We're at the heart of overlapping national and European issues."

 A lawyer for Daimler, Denis Garreau, said the ban affected 60 percent of the company's sales in France.